In this article, I am going to talk about Uniregistry and what they offer a domain registrar.

 Besides a ticket-based support system, Uniregistry also provide you direct phone support, live chat support, and support over Skype.

 Uniregistry doesn’t offer pre-order facility for soon to be released gTLD domain extensions.
 Only when the new extension is live, you can place your order.
 So if someone else has already put a pre-order on your preferred domain name at some other registrar (that has pre-order facility), you are unlikely to get that domain name added to your portfolio.

 As I have already pointed out at the very beginning, Uniregistry purely deals with domain names – there is no upsell of any other relevant add-on service.

 It means, if you are looking for web hosting as well as domain name registration, you need to look elsewhere for your hosting needs.
 In other words, your domain will be registered at Uniregistry, but your website will be hosted by some other third-party web hosting service provider.
 It can cause a little bit of inconvenience to someone who is on the lookout for a one-stop solution for domain name registration and web hosting service.

-Personally I am quite satisfied with the service that Uniregistry has offered me till now.
+Personally, I am quite satisfied with the service that Uniregistry has offered me till now.
 Security and custom pricing are the two main factors that have influenced my decision to tie-up with Uniregistry for my domain registration needs.
-There are, of-course, a few drawbacks as well, such as the absence of pre-order facility.
+There are, of course, a few drawbacks as well, such as the absence of a pre-order facility.
 But let’s face it.
 You can’t expect to get them all in a single deal, so it’s better to be prepared to take the ‘cons’ alongside the ‘pros’.